-The proliferation of coffee shops, barbers and gyms suggest a population with ample time for leisure.
+The proliferation of coffee shops, barbers and gyms in Buckingham suggest a population with ample time for leisure.

 The skyline of the town, especially in the ‘historic quarter’ is dominated by the church of St Peter and St Paul.
 Also known as Buckingham Parish church, it stands on the site originally occupied by Buckingham’s sadly long lost castle.

 Here on Buckingcam, we aim to publish a daily photograph of Buckingham, via our Instagram feed.
 Our selections are random, and designed to give a flavour of what a visitor to the town might find if they take the time to explore.